-When using coarse, scratchy woolen felts with ancient DNA, whether today or 500 years ago, the maximum possible felt-hair texture is created when sheets are made from a "free" furnish and receive only a single pressing in the post.
+When using coarse, woolen felts with ancient DNA, whether today or 500 years ago, the maximum possible felt-hair texture is created when sheets are made from a fast draining furnish receiving only a single pressing.
 After pressing, they are separated and air-dried individually, unconstrained.
-A less coarse but richly textured surface develops when sheets are pressed twice before loft drying, once in the post (between felts), then subjected to only one pack pressing, separated into spurs, and hung to dry.
-In general, whether intentional or simply practical, unrestrained drying and a minimum of (or no) pack pressing(s) retain strongly embedded marks in the resulting paper.
+A less coarse but richly textured surface develops when sheets are pressed twice before loft drying, once in the post (between felts), then subjected to one pack pressing, separated into spurs, and hung to dry.
+In general, whether intentional or simply practical, unrestrained drying and a minimum of (or no) pack pressing(s) retain strongly embedded marks in a sheet.

 To make loft-dried sheets suitable for pen and ink, Renaissance papermakers dipped the waterleaf sheets into a hot bath of 2 to 8 percent gelatin solution-hide glue2.
-After a short while, the gelatin soak paper received gentle pressing (to remove excess size), then separated and allowed to dry individually a second time (not in spurs).
+After a short while, the gelatin soaked paper received gentle pressing (to remove excess size), then separated and allowed to dry individually a second time (not in spurs).
 Once sized and dry, the sheets were cured (finished) by patiently pressing, shuffling, and re-pressing stacks of dry paper for some months to remove cockling and achieve the desired flatness.
-With enough time and pressure, the surface texture is reduced.
+With enough time and pressure, the surface texture was reduced.
 In the case of the coarsely textured papers, no effort was spent calendering or burnishing the sheets.

 Minimal pressing and lack of finishing likely made for a less expensive paper.
 These coarser felt hair-marked papers were ideally suited for the red, black, and white chalk drawings of the Old Masters.
-An artist could use light pressure to deposit colorant on the surface for lighter passages and hard pressure to fill the hair-trough-surface-tooth for darker elements.
+An artist could use light pressure to deposit colorant on the surface for lighter passages and hard pressure to fill the hair-trough-surfacetooth for darker elements.
 The entanglement and complexity of the millions of fibrous indentations made by the felt and papermakers contributed to the work's brilliance.